santiagohenn/route-analyzer/README.md

 ## Configuration

 Edit `config.ini` to set parameters for both server and client.
-Only relevant options will be pulled by the scripts.
+Only relevant options will be pulled by the scripts (server only looks at server configs and likewise for the client).
 Example:

 ```ini
 [server]